-According to Deft Research, nondual-eligible Medicare beneficiaries switch carriers 60% of the time when their agent recommends doing so.
-By contrast, dual-eligible beneficiaries switch almost 90% of the time when their agent recommends doing so.7 Agents can infer from these statistics that dual-eligible beneficiaries rely more heavily on their agents to recommend the right plan for them.7 They might be less likely to comparison shop on their own, which means it's even more important for agents to take the time to do a thorough NEADS Analysis with dual-eligible consumers to find the right plan for their health needs, wants, lifestyle and budget.
+According to Deft Research, nondual eligible Medicare beneficiaries switch carriers 60% of the time when their agent recommends doing so.
+By contrast, dual eligible beneficiaries switch almost 90% of the time when their agent recommends doing so.7 Agents can infer from these statistics that dual eligible beneficiaries rely more heavily on their agents to recommend the right plan for them.7 They might be less likely to comparison shop on their own, which means it's even more important for agents to take the time to do a thorough NEADS Analysis with dual eligible consumers to find the right plan for their health needs, wants, lifestyle and budget.

-What makes the DSNP audience unique
+What makes the dual eligible beneficiary audience unique

-The DSNP audience might face different challenges than the typical Medicare beneficiary.
+The dual eligible beneficiary audience might face different challenges than the typical Medicare beneficiary.
 Here are some examples.
 We'll dive deeper into these topics in the pages to come.
+Don't ask about these matters directly, but keep them in mind and refer to MARx for the information you need.